CIAT-DAPA/ghg_emissions/README.md

 ### Data downloading

 Finally, you can download the summary table, which is a pandas dataframe type.
-Only one parameter must be provided which is the file output path.
+Only one parameter must be provided, the file output path.

 ```python
 ghg_data.emissions_summary.to_csv("example.csv")